Sergio0694/ComputeSharp/README.md

 ## Advanced usage

 **ComputeSharp** lets you dispatch compute shaders over thread groups from 1 to 3 dimensions, includes supports for readonly buffers, and more.
-Here is a more advanced sample showcasing both these two features.
+The shader body can both be declared inline, as a separate `Action<ThreadIds>` or as a local method.
+Here is a more advanced sample showcasing all these features.

 ```C#
 int height = 10, width = 10;